Find a local pick your own farm here!

 • C and O Farms - Uses integrated pest management practices, blackberries, blueberries, raspberries (red), raspberries (Spring, red), raspberries (Autumn, red), raspberries (Spring, yellow), raspberries (Autumn, yellow), strawberries,

 5480 Wilkies Grove Church Road, Hickory, NC 28602.
 Phone: .
 Email: info@cnofarms.com.
-Open: UPDATE for 2019, Their website is gone; Does anyone have current information, are they still offering pick your own or are even open?
-If so, please write me, their last reported hours were Tuesday to Friday from 8-6, Sunday 12-6.
+Open: Call before you go, their website is gone, but the state of NC Ag still lists them as active; last reported hours were Tuesday to Friday from 8-6, Sunday 12-6.
 Directions: From I-40 \(east or west\) take the IcardRhodhiss exit \(#116\).
 Turn left off the exit ramp and go about 1.5 to 2 miles.
 Turn right on Johnson Bridge Road.
 Take Johnson Bridge Road all the way to the end \(about 5 miles\) to the stop sign.
 Go straight through the stop sign and the farm is about 100 yards on the right. .
 Click here for a map and directions.
 Payment: Cash, Check.

 Lincoln County